 Founded in 2011, Miass startup 3DiVi has raised $2.7 million to develop 3D computer vision technologies for gaming platforms, digital signage, and virtual reality applications.
-Where 3DiVi stands out from the machine vision crowd is their ability to recognize gestures and track full body skeletal movements in 3D, as seen below.
+Where 3DiVi stands out from the machine vision crowd is their ability to recognize gestures and track full-body skeletal movements in 3D.

 Another Distraction for Russian Drivers